SaulUrtecho/flutter-developer-assessment/README.md

 - Dependency Injection: GetIt was used because it is a comfortable, easy to use and scalable, this third part library allows create singletons and factories in a organized way.

+- Theming: The app has a customized theme at the Material level.

 ## Getting Started